-The Q900 is the brightest HDR TV to date and produces 4000 nits of peak brightness (2000 nits in Movie mode) according to Samsung and delivers the best HDR images ever seen on a HDR TV according to my info sources.
+The Q900 is the brightest HDR TV to date and produces 4000 nits of peak brightness (2000 nits in Movie mode) according to Samsung and delivers the best HDR images ever seen on an HDR TV according to my info sources.
 And speaking of HDR (High Dynamic Range), the Q900 supports the HDR10, HDR10+ and Hybrid Log-Gamma (HLG) formats.
 There is no support for Dolby Vision HDR.

 The Q900 also features quantum dot technology to provide DCI-P3 wide color gamut support and 100% Color Volume.

-A key feature to the Q900’s incredible picture quality is it new Quantum 8K Processor.
+A key feature of the Q900’s incredible picture quality is its new Quantum 8K Processor.
 This extremely powerful chip enhances every aspect of the TV’s performance including image processing.
 One key function of this awesome processor is Samsung’s 8K AI upscaling, and according to my sources, the upscaling capabilities of this processor is second to none and delivers the best upscaling to date of all non 8K sources, including 4K and 1080p content.

-In addition, the Quantum 8K Processor is also designed to enhance images by applying detail creation to improve the texture of objects, and reduce image noise where necessary.
+In addition, the Quantum 8K Processor is also designed to enhance images by applying detail creation to improve the texture of objects and reduce image noise where necessary.
 There’s also edge restoration and a feature to remove jaggies, resulting in lines with clearly defined edges.

-Furthermore, this processor also optimizes sound for each scene, adjusts brightness to the room’s environment and customizes content recommendations.
+Furthermore, this processor also optimizes sound for each scene, adjusts the brightness to the room’s environment and customizes content recommendations.

 All connections to the display are done via the Q900’s One Connect box.
 This box contains four HDMI inputs that support High Dynamic Range (HDR), Wide Color Gamut (Rec.2020) and HDCP 2.2 to ensure compatibility with 4K content.
-There are also three USB ports (2x 2.0, 1x 3.0), twin connections for RF and satellite tuners, an optical digital output, a CI (Common Interface) slot, an external link for auto calibration, and a LAN port.
+There are also three USB ports (2x 2.0, 1x 3.0), twin connections for RF and satellite tuners, an optical digital output, a CI (Common Interface) slot, an external link for auto-calibration, and a LAN port.
 Wi-Fi (802.11AC) is also built-in to the One Connect box.

 The HDMI ports are all version 2.0, with the first input supporting 8K/30p, the rest are limited to 4K/60p.
 HDMI version 2.1 is currently not available on the Q900 which is needed to handle 8K/60p content.
-Samsung is expected to rollout a 2.1 upgrade One Connect box in early 2019.
+Samsung is expected to roll out a 2.1 upgrade One Connect box in early 2019.
 Samsung has said that once it is rolled out, an upgrade for the new box will be made available on request.